DRB-HICOM: History

-HICOM was incorporated on 11 March 1910 under The Companies Enactment 1897 as The New Serendah Rubber Company Limited.
+HICOM was originally incorporated on 11 March 1910 under The Companies Enactment 1897 as The New Serendah Rubber Company Limited.
 The name of the company was changed to The New Serendah Rubber Company Berhad on 15 April 1966.
 Subsequently, on 16 December 1993, it changed its name to HICOM Holdings Berhad pursuant to a restructuring exercise.
 It was incorporated in 1980 as the Heavy Industries Corporation of Malaysia Berhad (HICOM).

 Diversified Resources Berhad (DRB) was incorporated in 1990 as Peerless Assets Sdn Bhd.
 It was changed to DRB in September 1991, and listed itself on Malaysia's main bourse in September the following year.

-In 1996, both companies merged to form the biggest conglomerate in Malaysia.
+In 1996, both companies merged to form the largest conglomerate in Malaysia.
 DRB-HICOM was listed on the Main Board of the KLSE on 4 September 1992 and assumed its present name on 11 May 2000.

 Within the manufacturing capabilities of DRB-HICOM is CTRM, a specialist composites products manufacturer, and counts Airbus, Boeing and Learjet as their aviation customers.
 The plant in Melaka houses 12 autoclaves, the largest number of autoclaves in a facility in ASEAN.

 On 8 March 2018, the Group announced a major shift in the direction of their property sector.
 In a cash plus land swap deal with companies owned by their majority shareholder, DRB-HICOM announced the sale of several plots of land and all its hospitality assets.
 This shift will see DRB-HICOM exiting the hospitality industry with the sale of Glenmarie Golf & Country Club, Holiday Inn Glenmarie KL and Vivanta by Taj at Rebak Island Marina.
 This transaction was completed on 31 December 2020.

 Five months later, on 1 August 2018, DRB-HICOM announced the sale of their waste management company Alam Flora Sdn Bhd (AFSB) to Malakoff Corporation Berhad.
 Included in the deal valued at RM1.0b was DRB-HICOM Environmental Services Sdn Bhd (DHES), a unit of AFSB.
 After several extensions of time, the deal was finally completed on 5 December 2019.